tglander/docs/articles/quickstart/native/android/07-authorization.md

 Once you have the user credentials (as explained in the [Login](/quickstart/native/android/00-login) tutorial), you can save and access them at any point.

-The *id_token* is a [JWT](https://auth0.com/docs/jwt) that holds several claims, like the one with the roles you set.
-By using a *JWT decoding library* like [this one](https://github.com/auth0/JWTDecode.Android) you will be able to obtain the roles and perform the access control.
+The id_token is a [JWT](/jwt) that holds several claims, like the one with the roles you set previously.
+By using a JWT decoding library (like [this one](https://github.com/auth0/JWTDecode.Android)) you will be able to obtain the roles and perform access control.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java